Acidias/Acidias/README.md

 **Software Engineer** based in London, building things that actually solve problems.

-I'm into **AI, automations, and full-stack development** — turning ideas into shipped products, usually in a single evening. ☕
+I'm into **AI, automations, and full-stack development** — turning ideas into shipped products. ☕

 ---